helenclx/leilukin-site/src/shrines/starwarskotor/articles/faq-same-gender-romance-mods.md

 When you are asking for technical support, please provide details for the issues you encountered: when and how did your problem start happening and what mods you have installed.
 Simply saying "mod doesn't work" DOES NOT help the mod author to figure out the cause of your issue.
 When I ask you for more details, please answer my questions honestly, so I can identify how to solve your problems.
 Telling me ALL the mods you use will help me greatly in figuring out if your issue was caused by mod conflict or not.

-If you play KotOR 2 on Steam, **make sure there are no leftover Steam Workshop folders in your Steam directory**, because Steam Workshop mods will likely conflict with my mods, and even unsubscribing Steam Workshop mods does not always remove all Workshop mod files completely.
+If you play {% cite "KotOR 2" %} on Steam, **make sure there are no leftover Steam Workshop folders in your Steam directory**, because Steam Workshop mods will likely conflict with my mods, and even unsubscribing Steam Workshop mods does not always remove all Workshop mod files completely.
 To check for any leftover Steam Workshop files, go to the Steam Workshop folder in your Steam directory (`/\Steam\SteamApps\Workshop\`), and delete all the sub-folders in the Steam Workshop folder if they are present.

 ### When I installed your mod, I got the error message: <i>"[ERROR] Unhandled exception: Access violation at address [a bunch of numbers].
 Write of address [a bunch of numbers] (0)"</i>.

 Try to right-click your {% cite "KotOR 2" %} folder or subfolders, go to Properties and uncheck the "Read-only", then try to install my mod again to see if it works.

-### When installing your KotOR 2 mod, I got errors saying "Modules\[_].mod" did not exist, even though I had installed the installer (.exe) version of The Sith Lords Restored Content Mod.
+### When installing your {% cite "KotOR 2" %} mod, I got errors saying "Modules\[_].mod" did not exist, even though I had installed the installer (.exe) version of The Sith Lords Restored Content Mod.

 First, go to the folder where your {% cite "KotOR 2" %} game is installed, and go to the Modules folder, then **check if the .mod files mentioned in the error messages are in your Modules folder**.